 Verdict by buyer type

-Get the Surface Pro 11 if: you need pen support for notes/sketching/PDFs, you want a true 2-in-1 (tablet + laptop in one device), you specifically need Windows for legacy apps, you want 5G cellular built-in, or you want the 120 Hz display.
+Get the Surface Pro 11 if: you need pen support for hand-written notes/sketching/PDF annotation, you want a true 2-in-1 (tablet + laptop in one device and actually use both), you specifically need Windows for legacy apps (older CAD, prepress tools), you want 5G cellular built-in, or you want the 120 Hz display for design work.

-Get the MacBook Air M4 if: you type a lot and want the best laptop keyboard, you have iPhone/iPad/Apple Watch ecosystem, you need maximum app compatibility with no emulation surprises, you prioritize battery life, or you want the simplest all-in-one purchase (no accessory dance).
+Get the MacBook Air M4 if: you type 6+ hours per day and want the best laptop keyboard, you have iPhone/iPad/Apple Watch ecosystem, you need maximum app compatibility with zero emulation surprises, you prioritize battery life (14-16 vs 11-13 hours), or you want the simplest all-in-one purchase (keyboard and trackpad included).

-For knowledge workers without specific tablet/pen needs, MacBook Air is the more refined laptop product.
+For knowledge workers without specific tablet/pen needs, MacBook Air is the more refined product.
 For mixed laptop+tablet workflows or pen-heavy use, Surface Pro is the right tool.
+The keyboard and battery life advantages are not aesthetic — they're *productivity*.